validmind/documentation/internal/templates/about-validmind.md

 ### New to ValidMind?

-If you haven't already seen our [Get started with the ValidMind Developer Framework](https://docs.validmind.ai/guide/get-started-developer-framework.html), we recommend you explore the available resources for developers at some point.
+If you haven't already seen our [Get started with the {{< var validmind.developer >}}](https://docs.validmind.ai/guide/get-started-developer-framework.html), we recommend you explore the available resources for developers at some point.
 There, you can learn more about documenting models, find code samples, or read our developer reference.

 ::: {.callout-tip}